BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Numerical tables

-For initial energies lower than the cutoff of the computed tables, branching ratios from the lowest relevant initial energy will be extrapolated at lower energies once shifted to the considered energy, taking into account that no emission can arise below the rest mass of the final particles.
-There is however no guarantee that the extrapolations remain valid far beyond the low energy cutoff.
+For initial energies lower than the cutoff of the \texttt{PYTHIA} and \texttt{HERWIG} tables, branching ratios from the lowest relevant initial energy will be extrapolated at lower energies once shifted to the considered energy, taking into account that no emission can arise below the rest mass of the final particles.
+This is a mere numerical trick that was shown by~\cite{release_note,Coogan:2020tuf} to be irrelevant for BH masses close to the QCD scale $M\sim 10^{15}\,$g.
+To be clear: \texttt{PYHTIA} and \texttt{HERWIG} are particle physics codes that are very efficient in their domain of validity, for energies between some GeV and some TeV (BH mass $M < 10^{13}\,$g), and considers SM particles (\textit{e.g.}~quarks) as elementary degrees of freedom.
+However, \texttt{Hazma} is much more fitted to compute the low energy showering of (charged) particles and considers pions as fundamental degrees of freedom below the QCD scale of $\sim 200\,$MeV (BH mass $M \gtrsim 10^{14}\,$g).
+As their is no sizeable secondary generated particles for energies below the MeV scale (BH mass $M \gtrsim 10^{17}\,$g), all these codes should provide the same result.

-The \texttt{PYTHIA} (new) and \texttt{HERWIG} scripts used to run the particle physics codes, as well as the \texttt{C} scripts \texttt{formating.c} used to format the hadronization tables and \texttt{README} files are provided in the subfolders: